invictus-integration/docs-ifa/support/v6-migration.md

 #### Migrating Transco v1 to v2

-We need to do is change the authentication and endpoint and remove the metadata links.
+We need to change the authentication and endpoint and remove the metadata links.

 Transco v1 example:
 ``` json